apiacademy/2016-07-hyperclient/README.md

  - 11:30 - 12:00 : Enabling `queries` elements
  - 12:00 - 12:30 : Enabling `templates` elements

+## Prep for the Tutorial
+In order to code and run the examples, you'll need the following:

+ .
+Laptop that can run NodeJS
+ .
+The starter files from this repo (clone the repo or download the ZIP)

+## Background
+Below are some background comments on the reasons this hypermedia example looks the way it does.

+ * The Single-Page App
+ * The `dom-help.js` Library
+ * Semantic UI for CSS Support

 ### The Single-Page App
 This client example uses a [Single-Page App](https://en.wikipedia.org/wiki/Single-page_application) (SPA) implementation pattern.
 In some ways this is a bit of a bummer since many SPA-style apps 'break' basic browser functionality (e.g. the back button).
 However, for our sample example, the SPA makes it easy to build everything in one place and see it all working together.
 I've also left out some additional code that would make the SPA more 'browser-friendly' since that code kind of gets in the way of our exercise today.